OctopusDeploy/blog/blog/2020-08/linux-worker-pools-on-octopus-cloud/index.md

 ![Runbook execution log](images/terraform-run-log.png)

-This script doesn't exactly do much (it `echo`'s out "hello"), but it highlights how easy is is to run a bash script and use the latest terraform version.
+While this script doesn't exactly do much (it `echo`'s out "hello"), it highlights how easy is is to run a bash script and use the latest terraform version.

 ## Conclusion